evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 You can find the credentials to connect to Cube on the BI Integrations page under the SQL API Connection tab (you may need to enable the SQL API first).

 ### Google Sheets

+The Google Sheets data source is a plugin, you first need to [install the plugin](https://github.com/evidence-dev/datasources/tree/main/gsheets#adding-the-adapter-to-evidence).

 Adding data from Google Sheets requires a a [service account](https://cloud.google.com/iam/docs/service-accounts).